ZGIS/Bicycle-model/README.md

 The purpose of the model is to generate the spatio-temporal distribution of bicycle traffic flows at a regional scale level.
 Disaggregated results are computed for each network segment with the minute time step.
 The human decision-making is governed by probabilistic rules derived from the mobility survey.
 The model uses demographical data, employment data, mobility survey data, points of interest dataset, and a network.

-The model runs on GAMA-platform (Taillandier et.al.
+The model runs on GAMA-platform version RC1.8 (Taillandier et.al.
 2019), which is a modeling environment for building spatially explicit agent-based simulations.

 # Getting started